How Many Types of Alcoholics Are There?

 • Heart damage.

 Regardless of the subtype, alcoholism is a treatable disease.
 Thorough assessments can help treatment providers to determine what the right type and level of care might be for a person battling alcohol addiction.
-For instance, when co-occurring mental health issues are also present, an integrated treatment plan is ideal.
+For instance, when co-occurring mental health conditions are also present, an integrated treatment plan is ideal.

 In the case of significant alcohol dependence, medical detox and medications are often necessary in addition to therapeutic treatment methods.
 Highly trained professionals can guide families and loved ones into a treatment program that will be optimal for enhancing a sustained recovery.